byteparity/Movies-Database-Laravel-AngualrJS-2/README.md

 9. Run `php artisan db:seed` (to run seeders)
 10. Run `php artisan serve`

-You can now access laravel backend project at `localhost/movies/public` :)
+You can now access angular frontend project at `localhost:4200` and laravel backend project at `localhost/movies/public` :)

 ## Credential of server(Admin Panel)